-Trump re-election effort drew $54 million in second quarter
+Trump, Republicans raise $105 million in second quarter for re-election bid

 More than 20 Democrats are vying for their party’s nomination to challenge Trump for the White House next year.

-South Bend, Indiana, Mayor Pete Buttigieg on Tuesday reported raising nearly $25 million in this year’s second quarter - triple his first quarter haul - putting him in the Democratic Party’s top tier.
+South Bend, Indiana, Mayor Pete Buttigieg on Tuesday reported raising nearly $25 million in this year’s second quarter - triple his first-quarter haul - putting him in the Democratic Party’s top tier.

-Other Democrats are expected to announce their second quarter fundraising totals in coming days as the July 15 Federal Election Commission deadline approaches.
+Other Democrats are expected to announce their second-quarter fundraising totals in coming days as the July 15 Federal Election Commission deadline approaches.

-Senators Bernie Sanders and Kamala Farris led the Democratic pack in fundraising earlier in the year.
+Senators Bernie Sanders of Vermont and Kamala Harris of California led the Democratic pack in fundraising earlier in the year.

-Reporting by Susan Heavey; Editing by Doina Chiacu and David Gregorio
+Reporting by Susan Heavey and Ginger Gibson; Editing by Doina Chiacu and David Gregorio